ydeleon6/coinbase-tax-collector/documentation/quick-start.md

 ## Overview

-This quickstart is intended for macOS users who need to use Coinbase Tax Collector (CTC) to calculate their capital gain or loss value to complete Form 1099-B during tax season.
-Users should understand how to use the command line to install software and navigate directories.
+This quickstart is intended for macOS users who understand how to use Mac Terminal to install software and navigate directories.
+It will cover how to install the Coinbase Tax Collector (CTC) and caculate your capital gains or losses.

-This quickstart covers the following:
+The quickstart covers the following:

 - [Requirements](#requirements)
 - [Install and Verify Python](#install-and-verify-python)